gitomator/gitomator-classroom/README.md

 ## What's next?

 You should probably go and read the docs.
-The only problem is ... there are no docs at the moment.
+The problem is ... there are no docs at the moment.
-More on that below, in the [Contributing](#Contributing) section.
+Which is yet another reason why you should read the next section.

 ## Contributing